Pesto is a classic condiment that everyone loves. This recipe is both delicious and vegan – so if you’re a fan of pesto, check it out!

 That's why the blanching argument.
 Technically, blanching does keep the pesto green for longer, but at the cost of reducing its flavor, especially if done incorrectly.

-Then when the pesto is ready, you've got to keep it refrigerated and protected from oxygen.
-To do that, transfer it to a jar, cover it with a thin layer of olive oil, and put it in the fridge (or freezer).
+Then when the pesto is ready, you’ve got to keep it refrigerated and protected from oxygen.
+To do that, transfer it to a jar, cover it with a thin olive oil, and put it in the fridge (or freezer).

 Pulse